Back to all posts

 For those tight, painful knots that just won’t go away, a more focused approach is needed.
 That’s where deep tissue and trigger point therapy come in.
 Trigger points are those specific, hyper-irritable spots in your muscle fibers that can cause pain both locally and in other parts of your body.
 Your therapist will apply firm, direct pressure to these points to release the tension and encourage healing blood flow to the area.
 A deep tissue massage uses slow, deliberate strokes to reach the deeper layers of muscle and connective tissue, making it highly effective for chronic aches and pains.

-Acupressure and Kneading to Release Knots
+Release Knots with Acupressure and Kneading

 Kneading and acupressure are two powerful techniques for breaking up muscle tension, especially in the thick muscles of your shoulders and neck.
 Kneading involves a rhythmic squeezing, lifting, and rolling of the muscles, which helps to soften tight tissues and flush out metabolic waste.
 It’s incredibly effective at improving circulation in a targeted area.
 Acupressure works by applying firm pressure to specific points on the body to release muscular tension and promote the flow of energy.
 When combined, these techniques can effectively tackle stubborn knots, leaving your muscles feeling looser and more flexible.